Emergence (2021): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on the weekly television programs, Impact! and Before the Impact.

 On the Impact! following Homecoming, Impact advisor Tommy Dreamer announced a battle royal for the August 12 episode, where the winner will become the number one contender and face the Impact World Champion at Emergence.
 On the August 12 episode of Impact!, Brian Myers would last eliminate Chris Sabin and Moose to win the match and earn the title shot at Emergence.
 Meanwhile, Christian Cage defeated Kenny Omega on the debut episode of AEW Rampage on August 13, 2021, to win the Impact World Championship.
 Thus, Cage would replace Omega in the main event of Emergence and have his first title defense against Myers.
 Meanwhile, the four men last eliminated in the battle royal - Moose, Sabin, Ace Austin, and Sami Callihan - would face off in a four-way match to determine the next number one contender to the championship.

 At Slammiversary, The Good Brothers (Doc Gallows and Karl Anderson) captured their second Impact World Tag Team Championship, defeating Rich Swann and Willie Mack, Fallah Bahh and No Way, and champions Violent By Design (VBD) (Joe Doering and Rhino).
 VBD would later set sights on Swann and Mack, who they believed cost them the titles.
 Swann and Mack beat VBD's Deaner and Rhino on the July 29 episode of Impact!, before Deaner would defeat Mack at Homecoming.
 The following week on Impact!, VBD confronted The Elite (Omega, Gallows, and Anderson), letting them know that they are enacting their rematch clause at Emergence.
 When they went to notify Impact EVP Scott D'Amore, he was in talks with Swann and Mack about their own title match aspirations.
 D'Amore later made a three-way tag team match for the championship between The Good Brothers, Swann and Mack, and VBD for Emergence.

 On the August 5 episode of Impact!, Jake Something defeated Trey Miguel, Daivari, and Rohit Raju in a four-way match to become the number one contender to Josh Alexander's Impact X Division Championship.
 The two men will wrestle for the title at Emergence.